 uThukela district municipality has appointed the IGR officer who facilitates and coordinates the IGR structures within the family of municipalities.
 There are number of sub committees that were formed by the municipality in making sure that all the three spheres of government talk to each other e.g. District Area Finance, Infrastructure Forum, Planning & development Forum, Corporate Services & communication Forum and General & Social Services Forum.
 All the Forums have improved its functionality (They are all functional).
 They all have terms of references and adhered to their schedules.
+The IGR Reports are tabled at Council meetings on quarterly basis.
 The following structure illustrates the context of uThukela IGR as of March 2020.